Murgator/fivem-donation-script-tip4serv/README.md

 1) Player buys a product on Tip4Serv store.
 2) The player receives his order in the game.

-The player can also type `/checkdonate` on the FiveM server chat to receive his order faster.
+The player can also type `/checkdonate` on the server chat to receive his order faster.

 ## Console commands